Prashant2344/3Bird-PHPCodingChallenge/README.md

 # Following are the task details

+# some of the valid sections are sport, lifeandstyle

 # Added ValidateSectionMiddleware to ensure section names are in lowercase letters and hyphens, returning a 400 error for invalid formats

 # Added generateRssFeed functional in RssFeedService to ensure HTTPS requests to the remote API are in JSON format, with XML conversion handled on the server application.